valohai/docs/source/core-concepts/executions.rst

 .. tip::

-   You can use ready available Docker images e.g. from DockerHub or host your own.
+   You can use ready available Docker images e.g. from Docker Hub or host your own.

 .. tip::